|

 to the above rules.

-to detect tire slip and automatically control it either mechanically or
+rpm in order to detect tire slip and automatically control it either mechanically

-electronically.
+or electronically.

-8.06 Ignition & Air Fuel monitoring devices must
+8.06 Ignition & Air Fuel monitoring devices must be hidden during competition

-be hidden during competition rounds this includes wiring.
+rounds this includes wiring.

 9.00 COOLING SYSTEM